Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ Sophocles

 Many things can go wrong when we embark on a journey.
 But that is never a reason to not go.
-Especially when the journey will help you discover your purpose and fulfill your destiny.
+Especially when the journey will help us discover our purpose and fulfill our destiny.

 “Searching and learning is where the miracle process all begins”.